Pilots & Passengers: Adaptive Leadership in Turbulence

 An Invitation

-If this is the kind of question you are keen to learn more about, we'd like you to attend one of our April webinars.
+If this article poses the kinds of questions you’d like to think more about in your leadership role, we'd welcome you to attend one of our April webinars.
 They are invitation-only sessions designed to build adaptive leadership skills and strategies you can bring back to your team and faculty.
 April 1st is designed specifically for higher education senior administrators.
-April 16th is open to organizational leadership of any sector.
+April 16th is open to organizational leadership in any sector.